Alcohol and Other Drug Abuse Counselor Requirements in Illinois

 Certified Advanced Alcohol and Other Drug Abuse Counselor (CAADC) Requirements

-To qualify for the CAADC certification, one must have a graduate degree in human behavioral sciences; the program must include a clinical component.
-The candidate must demonstrate 180 hours of AODA-specific education, including 45 hours each in services for women and families and services for adolescents and families.
+To qualify for the CAADC certification, you must earn a master’s degree or higher in human behavioral sciences that includes a clinical component.
+You must also earn at least 180 hours of AODA-specific education, including 45 hours each in services for women and families and services for adolescents and families; complete one year (2,000 hours) of experience; and pass the IC&RC Advanced AADC Examination.

 FIND SCHOOLS